-Have you hired an independent contractor, freelancer, consultant or a legal entity that you paid more than $600 in business-related expenses to this year?
-If you answered yes to that question, then you may be required to prepare and issue an IRS Form 1099-Misc to that vendor.
-This form will be used when they will file their income tax return.
-While this process may seem tedious and complex, it can be simplified using the correct tools and tips.
+When do you need to prepare a 1099 form?
+Have you hired an independent contractor, freelancer, consultant, or a legal entity that you paid more than $600 in business-related expenses this year?
+If you answered yes to that question, then you may be required to prepare an IRS Form 1099-Misc for that vendor.
+A 1099 form is prepared in order to complete their income tax return.
+While this 1099 preparation may seem tedious and complex, it can be simplified using the correct tools and tips.

 Are you wondering who should receive a 1099?
 The forms must be sent to any non-employee you’ve paid more than $600 or $10 or more of royalties to during the year.
 The list of non-employees who receive a 1099 is extensive.
 It includes payments to independent contractors, legal services (even if incorporated), payment for prizes and awards, small businesses, medical and health payments, any entity that is not an S or C corporation and partnerships or LLCs you have contracted.
 You will also likely need to file a 1099 for your rental and royalty payments.
 Any rent paid to a business must be included on a 1099.
 Like many rules, there are some exceptions to sending 1099s: you don’t have to send 1099s to most corporations and property management for rent payments.
 Moreover, employee business expense reimbursements should not be reported on 1099s.